Buckingham Palace, Trafalgar Square and the National Gallery

 Except we didn’t.

 I had no idea what Trooping the Colour was.
-So I did what curious woman of my age and times does.
+So I did what a curious woman of my age and times does.
 I googled it.

-And that explained the crowds too.
+And it explained the extraordinarily large crowds too.

 - During the 19th century, three wings were added to it around a central courtyard to enlarge it.
 In 1837, Queen Victoria became the first monarch to take it up as royal residence.

-The Trafalgar Square
+Trafalgar Square

 No pigeons.

-Apparently former Mayor of London, Ken Livingstone, banned feeding the pigeons.
+Apparently, former Mayor of London, Ken Livingstone, banned feeding the pigeons.
 People caught feeding the birds face possible prosecution and a 50 pound fine under the new law.
 He even brought a hawk periodically to scare pigeons away.
-Consequently there no pigeons left in the square.
+Consequently, there no pigeons left in the square.

-The column in front of the National Gallery is called Nelson Column.
-Nelson died at the Battle of Trafalgar in 1815.
-In order to preserve his body on the long passage from Spain to Southampton it was submerged in a barrel of rum.
+To preserve his body on the long passage from Spain to Southampton, it was submerged in a barrel of rum.
 Upon opening the barrel, the rum had gone.
-Nelson’s men had attached a tap and emptied the barrel; taking ‘stiff drinks, throughout the voyage home.
+Nelson’s men had attached a tap and emptied the barrel, taking ‘stiff drinks, throughout the voyage home.

 National Art Gallery

-Founded in 1824, it houses a collection of over 2,300 paintings dating from the mid-13th century to 1900.
+Founded in 1824, it houses over 2,300 paintings dating from the mid-13th century to 1900.

 Fortnum and Mason